Sanjivani (2019 TV series): Plot

-Dr. Shashank meets with an accident and dies leaving the Sanjivani staff shattered.
-Sid learns about Shashank being his father.
+Ishani recovers.
+Dr. Shashank meets with an accident and dies, leaving the Sanjivani staff shattered.
+Sid learns that Shashank was his father.
 Later, Ishani and Sid expose Vardhan and get him arrested.

-Ishani and Sid decide to marry.
-Sid is blackmailed by Ishani's relatives to stay away from her.
-When Sid doesn't arrive, Ishani is left shattered.
+Ishani and Sid decide to marry, but Sid is blackmailed by Ishani's relatives to stay away from her.
+When Sid does not arrive at the mandap, Ishani is left devastated.
 Sanjivani is shut down.